vdBerg93/py-image-server/README.md

 A production ready version should deal with wrong requests without crashing by checking if it is in the correct format.

 ## Concurrency test
-The server is capable of processing concurrent requests.
+The concurrency is realized through the fastAPI callback definition, which can easily facilitate parallel processing.
-This was verified with a concurrency testing mode that can be activated at the top of the file: **_imageprocessor.py_**
+The concurrent processing was verified with a concurrency testing mode that can be activated at the top of the file: **_imageprocessor.py_**:

     import os
     import time